ethereumjs/ethereumjs-monorepo/packages/common/docs/classes/default.md

 network ID and a name) and can only be used for selected use cases (e.g. sending a tx with the `@ethereumjs/tx` library to a Layer-2 chain).

+Note: For Optimistic Kovan and Optimistic Ethereum, the London hardfork has not been implemented yet so attempts to send EIP1559 transactions will fail.

 #### Parameters

 | Name | Type | Description |